KevinAst/eatery-nod/src/util/feature-u/aspect/feature-u-redux/README.md

 [Selectors] are a best practice which encapsulates the raw nature of the state shape and business logic interpretation of that state.

-Selectors should be used to encapsulate all your state.
-Most selectors should be promoted/used internally within the feature (defined in close proximity to your reducers).
+Selectors are used to encapsulate all your state.
+Most selectors are promoted/used internally within the feature (defined in close proximity to your reducers).

 While **feature-u** does not directly manage anything about selectors, a